chr26195/PMLP/README.md

 prediction = my_own_gnn(x, edge, use_conv = True)
 ```

-If `use_conv` is `True` is both training and testing, the model is equivalent to the original GNN.
-And if `use_conv` is `False` is both training and testing, the model is equivalent to MLP (or other models depending on the specific GNN implementation).
+This implementation is very flexible: If `use_conv` is `True` is both training and testing, the model is equivalent to the original GNN.
+And if `use_conv` is `False` is both training and testing, the model is equivalent to MLP (or other 'backbone' models).

 ### 1.2.
-PMLP Implementation Version 2 (Simpler)
+Version B: One Line to Implement PMLP
-Here is an alternative way of implemention that only requires modifying one line of code in your pipeline.
-This version leverages the (PyTorch) built-in parameter `training` to automatically specify when to use graph convolution.
+Here is the most simple way to implement PMLP, which leverages the (PyTorch) built-in parameter `self.training` to automatically specify when to use graph convolution.

 ``` python
 # version 2